alexrudy/postalicious/readme.txt

 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

 = Version 2.5rc2 =

+* Fixed a bug with some dates not being parsed correctly.
+* Fixed a bug which terminated execution with certain services.

+= Version 2.5rc2 =